Timothyxxx/starter-academic/content/home/experience.md

     location: Hong Kong SAR, China
     date_start: '2021-05-23'
     date_end: ''
     description: Start a new journey under the guidance of Tao and Lingpeng!
+Thanks to the fund from UGC and HKU for HKPFS and HKU-PS!

   - title: Research Intern
     company: Research Center for Social Computing and Information Retrieval (SCIR), HIT